Image

 DKU graduation requirements and majors are different from Duke’s.
 DKU currently offers 16 majors, some of which have multiple tracks.
 Each major consists of a set of foundational courses drawn from the relevant divisions (Arts and Humanities, Social Sciences, or Natural and Applied Sciences), interdisciplinary courses that integrate different forms of knowledge, disciplinary courses that provide expertise in specific areas, and electives.
 Students declare a major during their second year.
 Details about DKU general education and major-specific requirements can be found in the DKU Undergraduate Bulletin.

-While at Duke, DKU undergraduate students may enroll in any undergraduate courses numbered 500 and below for which they meet prerequisite requirements or receive instructor permission, where applicable.
-Juniors and seniors may also enroll in courses numbered between 500-699 with the permission of the instructor and academic dean.
+While at Duke, DKU undergraduate students may enroll in any Duke undergraduate courses numbered 500 and below for which they meet prerequisite requirements or receive instructor permission, where applicable.
+Juniors may also enroll in courses numbered 500-699 with the permission of the instructor and academic dean.
 Some Duke courses are approved for DKU major requirements; the majority will count as electives.
+The DKU Office of Global Education provides detailed information regarding course transfers for visiting DKU students.

-DKU undergraduate students must register for a full load of four (4) Duke course credits and can register for up to five (5) Duke course credits.
+Visiting DKU undergraduate students must register for a full load of four (4) course credits and can register for up to five (5) Duke course credits.

-DKU undergraduate students who study at Duke are assigned registration windows along with Duke students in the same class year.
+DKU undergraduates who study at Duke are assigned registration windows along with Duke students in the same class year.

-DKU undergraduate students are supported by DKU academic advisors, as well as a dedicated Duke academic dean and academic advisors.
-The DODR team helps DKU undergraduate students connect with resources and services across campus.
-If unsure how to assist a DKU undergraduate student at Duke, please contact dkurelations@duke.edu or reach out to one of our team members directly.
+Each DKU undergraduate is supported by a DKU academic advisor, as well as a dedicated Duke academic dean and academic advisor for their study at Duke semester.
+Additionally, DODR helps visiting DKU undergraduates connect with resources and services across campus.
+If you have questions or are unsure how to assist a DKU student at Duke, please contact dkurelations@duke.edu or reach out to one of our team members directly.

-While at Duke, DKU undergraduate students can participate in a wide range of co-curricular and extra-curricular programs, activities, student groups, etc. Programs and organizations that require a longer commitment or presence on campus, such as Greek organizations are not available to DKU undergraduate students.
+Yes!
+While at Duke, DKU undergraduates are encouraged and eager to participate in a wide range of co-curricular and extra-curricular programs, activities, student groups, etc. Programs and organizations that require a longer commitment or presence on campus may not be available to DKU undergraduates.

-While studying at Duke, DKU undergraduate students are required to live in Duke residence halls.
+While studying at Duke during a fall or spring semester, DKU undergraduates are required to live in Duke residence halls.
 Assignments are made by Duke Housing and Residence Life based on student applications.
+During summer session or while participating in summer programs, visiting DKU students may opt to reside on the Duke campus or to arrange off-campus accommodations.

-Members of the Duke community can meet visiting DKU undergraduate students just as you would meet Duke students – in classes, programs, student organizations, and everywhere on campus.
-DODR staff and members of the student group KSAC can also help you connect with DKU undergraduate students.
+If you are a member of the Duke community, you will meet visiting DKU undergraduates just as you would meet Duke students – in classes, programs, student organizations, and everywhere on campus.
+DODR staff and Duke-DKU student groups can also connect you with DKU undergraduates who are at Duke or at DKU.

 Please contact DODR at dkurelations@duke.edu if you have questions or believe a student needs support.
 For urgent support after hours, contact the Dean on Call at (919) 970-4169.